tchapi/brad/README.md

 _NB : Be sure to have **no** trailing slash at the end of your paths_

+> NB : if you run brad on a computer that does not have bash 4 required by `bootshtrap` or gnu_getopt, you can amend `bootshtrap.config` accordingly.
+See the bootshtrap documentation.

 ## Configurating for deployement

-Before a project can be initialized, you have to add it in the `deploy.conf` configuration file :
+Before a project can be initialized, you have to add it in the `brad.conf` configuration file :

 ```bash
 projects["app_1"]="standalone"